Fired CDC chief Susan Monarez warns senators that RFK Jr. is endangering public health

 Republican Sen. Bill Cassidy, a physician who chairs the powerful health committee, listened intently as Monarez and Houry described conversations with Kennedy and his advisers.

-Houry, meanwhile, described similar exchanges with Kennedy's political advisers, who took an unprecedented role in preparing materials for meetings of the CDC's advisory vaccine panel.
+Houry, meanwhile, described similar exchanges with Kennedy's political staff, who she said took an unprecedented role in preparing materials for meetings of the CDC's advisory vaccine panel.

-Ahead of this week's meeting of the panel, Houry offered to include data around the hepatitis B shot that is administered to newborns to prevent spread of the deadly disease from the mother.
-She said a Kennedy adviser dismissed the data as biased because it might support keeping the shots on the schedule.
+Houry said that she asked a political adviser about providing data around the hepatitis B vaccine for the CDC's advisory panel to look at.
+The panel is expected to consider on Thursday whether newborns should receive hepatitis B shots.
+The shot is given to newborns to prevent the spread of the deadly disease from the mother.

+Kennedy's political adviser, however, dismissed the data as biased because it might support keeping the shots on the schedule, Houry alleged.

 "You’re suggesting that they wanted to move away from the birth dose, but they were afraid that your data would say that they should retain it?"
 Cassidy asked.

-During the Senate hearing, Democrats, all of whom opposed Monarez's nomination, also questioned Kennedy's motives for firing Monarez, who was approved for the job unanimously by Republicans.
+Democrats, all of whom opposed Monarez's nomination, questioned Kennedy's motives for firing his supposed handpicked director after she was unanimously approved by Republicans mere weeks ago.

 “Frankly, she stood up for protecting the well-being of the American people, and for that reason she was fired,” said Sen. Bernie Sanders, an independent from Vermont who caucuses with Democrats.

-Monarez said it was both her refusal to sign off on new vaccination recommendations without scientific evidence and her unwillingness to fire high-ranking career CDC officials without cause that led to her ousting.
+Monarez said it was both her refusal to sign off on new vaccination recommendations without scientific evidence and her unwillingness to remove high-ranking career CDC officials without cause that led to her ousting.

-Kennedy has denied Monarez’s accusations that he ordered “rubber-stamped” vaccine recommendations but has acknowledged he demanded firings.
-He has described Monarez as admitting to him that she is “untrustworthy,” a claim Monarez has denied through her attorney.
+Kennedy has denied Monarez’s accusations that he ordered “rubber-stamped” vaccine recommendations from her office but has acknowledged he demanded firings.
+He has described Monarez as admitting to him that she is “untrustworthy" in a meeting, a claim Monarez has denied through her attorney.

-While Senate Republicans have been mostly loath to challenge Trump or even Kennedy, many of them have expressed concerns about the lack of availability of COVID-19 vaccines and the health department’s decisions to scale back some childhood vaccines.
+Several Senate Republicans continued to sow doubts about Monarez's reliability.
+Their critiques of Monarez were shared on social media accounts belonging to Kennedy and the official U.S. Health and Human Services agency.

+At one point, Sen. Markwayne Mullin, an Oklahoma Republican and close ally of Kennedy, told the committee that Monarez's final meeting with the health secretary was recorded.
+Claiming that she inaccurately recounted the details of her conversation with Kennedy, Mullin reminded Monarez of the “recorded meeting” and pressed her again on whether Monarez told Kennedy she was “untrustworthy."

 “America needs better than this,” Tuberville said.

-The Senate hearing was taking place just a day before the vaccine panel starts its two-day session in Atlanta to discuss shots against COVID-19, hepatitis B and chickenpox.
+The CDC’s advisory vaccine panel begins its two-day session in Atlanta on Thursday to discuss shots against COVID-19 and hepatitis B as well as the combination MMR/chickenpox vaccine.
 It’s unclear how the panel might vote on the recommendations, though members have raised doubts about whether hepatitis B shots administered to newborns are necessary and have suggested COVID-19 recommendations should be more restricted.

 The CDC director must endorse those recommendations before they become official.
 Health and Human Services Deputy Secretary Jim O’Neill, now serving as the CDC’s acting director, will be responsible for that.